 Of course, this explanation may be exactly right.
 But since it’s missing from the earliest manuscripts and has other marks of being added later, the more recent versions omit it so that we have a version that is as close to the original as possible.
 How the pool worked is not essential to the story.
 The fact that Jesus worked is essential to the story.

-It seems to me that John is showing us something about Jesus’ knowledge, his compassion, and his power.
+It seems to me that John is showing us something about Jesus’s knowledge, his compassion, and his power.

-First, his knowledge.
+First, let’s look at his knowledge.
 Verse 6: “When Jesus saw him lying there and knew that he had already been there a long time.”
 Jesus knew this man’s situation without having to be told.
-Thirty-eight years he had been paralyzed and unable to walk, and perhaps all of that time he had been brought here to the pool to wait — ever-hoping for some kind of miracle.
+Thirty-eight years he had been paralyzed and unable to walk, and perhaps all of that time he had been brought here to the pool to wait — ever hoping for some kind of miracle.
 Jesus knew his situation.

-Second, the compassion of Jesus — this is one of the other things we know that makes his knowledge of us more precious.
+Second, we look at the compassion of Jesus — this is one of the other things we know that makes his knowledge of us more precious.
 Jesus chooses to go to this pool.
 He did not have to.
 It didn’t sneak up on him.
 He didn’t stumble by.
 He knew what he was doing.
 He was going to this pool the same way he went to Samaria to find the woman at the well, and the same way he went to sign-seeking, prophet-dishonoring Galilee to find a kingly official who had a sick son.
-Jesus moves toward need, not comfort.
-Toward brokenhearted sinners, not the self-righteous.
+Jesus moves toward need, not comfort — toward brokenhearted sinners, not the self-righteous.

 Notice that when he asks the sick man in verse 6, “Do you want to be healed?” what the man said was not, “Yes.”
 Instead, he explains his tragic situation.
 Verse 7: “Sir, I have no one to put me into the pool when the water is stirred up, and while I am going another steps down before me.”
 Jesus asks no more questions.
 In response to that description of his sorrows, Jesus acts.
 Verse 8: “Get up, take up your bed, and walk.”